Summary

 id string yes The unique identifier of the saved query to copy.

 name string The name of the new saved query to create.
-Otherwise, the old name will be used.
+Otherwise, the old name is used.
 If the same repository or view, (copied) will be appended to name.

 sourceSearchDomainName string yes The name of the repository or view where the saved query to copy is located.